-If you like the look of these North Island day hikes in New Zealand, you might be interested in joining us on our Sweet North Trip.
-Sweet North gives a great taste of the best bits of the North Island in 5 days.
+If you like the look of these North Island day hikes in New Zealand, you might be interested in joining us on our New Zealand Great Walk Adventure - North.
+The ultimate North Island hiking experience.
 It works as a standalone tour or can be combined with a South Island Itinerary to make sure you get the most out of your experience here in New Zealand with New Zealand Trails.
 If you’ve made it this far to New Zealand, you have to see what the North Island has to offer too.

 Request a free copy of our brochure here to find out more about our trips!